lithammer/NeavUI/README.md

 ## Credits

 - [Neav](https://github.com/Neav) for creating Neav UI.
-- [Grimsbain](https://github.com/Grimsbain) for providing most fixes and updates for Legion.
+- [Grimsbain](https://github.com/Grimsbain) for an updated version of [nPlates](https://github.com/Grimsbain/nPlates) and providing most fixes and updates for Legion.
 And also taking his time to address feature requests from the community.